 Both of these processes yield authentic and genuine essential oils.

 What is an Absolute?

-Solvent extraction uses solvents, like certain petrochemicals like methane, hexane, ethanol to pull out the fat soluble aromatic compounds of the plant.?
-Unlike the steam distillation process that only pulls out the aromatic molecules, solvent extraction also pulls out other types of compounds from the plant like pigments and waxes – making the resulting extract thicker and more viscous and deeper in color.?
-After some extra processing, this extract is ?thinned? out and the finished extract is what we call an ?absolute.?
+Solvent extraction uses solvents, like certain petrochemicals such as methane, hexane, or ethanol to pull out the fat soluble aromatic compounds of the plant.
+Unlike the steam distillation process that only pulls out the aromatic molecules, solvent extraction also pulls out other types of compounds from the plant like pigments and waxes – making the resulting extract thicker and more viscous and deeper in color.
+After some extra processing, this extract is thinned out, and the finished extract is what we call an absolute.

 Absolutes are mostly used within the perfume and cosmetic industries, and less by aromatherapists.
 However, their exquisitely nuanced aromas can offer powerful scent-focused (olfactory) aromatherapy remedies that focus on healing hearts and spirits.

 Although some people may be concerned that the process of extracting the aromatic compounds uses synthetic compounds that may be concerning for our overall health and wellbeing (petrochemicals) – the amount that lingers within the final absolute is super tiny – a few parts per million.

 What is a CO2 Extract?

 Thanks to the cannabis industry, CO2 extracts, also known as Hypercritical Extracts are becoming more and more available and popular.
 Basically, CO2 is used to pull out the aromatic components from plant material.
 What happens is that when CO2 gas is put under pressure it turns into a liquid, and that liquid carbon dioxide works as a powerful solvent, with a remarkable ability to pull out all sorts of phytochemical compounds from the plant material – including the aromatic molecules.